Plant Clover to Improve Soil Health

 Clovers also have a long history as medicinal plants.
 They are used as an ingredient in topical salves for pain-relief and anti-inflammatory properties.

 Clover is high in anti-oxidants and favored as a cleansing tea.
-Both white and red clover are blood thinners, so be careful and consult a physician before using, especially if you’re on medication or heading in for surgery.
-Clover is a powerful herb, thoroughly research specific clover species and their suggested uses before consuming.
+Clover is a powerful herb, so be sure to thoroughly research specific clover species and their suggested uses before consuming.

 How would you eat them?
 Clover flowers make a colorful addition to green salads and spruce up stir-fries.
 Steep fresh or dried blossoms in your tea for a sweet, anise-like flavor.
 Choose young, bright blooms for the best flavor.